Key Takeaways

 When to Call a Pro for Mosquito Treatment

-That's where professional perimeter treatment makes the biggest difference.
-Green Guard's seasonal mosquito add-on targets the vegetation and shaded areas where mosquitoes rest during the day.
-We treat shrub beds, fence lines, ground cover, and other harborage areas with organic-based products that are safe for kids and pets.
+That's where our outdoor mosquito control add-on earns its keep.
+Green Guard's seasonal mosquito treatment layers onto your quarterly pest plan and targets the vegetation and shaded areas where mosquitoes rest during the day.
+We treat shrub beds, fence lines, ground cover, and other harborage areas with organic-based products that are safe for kids and pets once dry.

-Combined with your own source reduction efforts (eliminating standing water, fixing drainage), professional treatment can dramatically reduce the mosquito population in your yard.
+Combined with your own source reduction (dumping standing water, fixing drainage), the mosquito control add-on can dramatically cut the population in your yard.
 Mosquitoes are just one piece of summer pest control in Boise.
 Our 2,500+ Treasure Valley customers consistently tell us it's the difference between avoiding their backyard and actually using it.
+To learn what professional mosquito treatment costs and how often you need it, see our pricing guide.

-Print this out and work through it over a weekend.
-Every item you check off means fewer mosquitoes this summer.
+Work through this list over the weekend.
+Every item you check off means fewer mosquitoes biting you and your neighbors this summer.

 - Walk the entire yard and dump or drain every container holding water